-This week our post takes as its point of departure Dickinson’s 6th and final letter (L274) to Thomas Wentworth Higginson written in 1862; they continue to correspond until the very end of Dickinson’s life.
+This week our point of departure is Dickinson’s 6th and final letter (L274) to Thomas Wentworth Higginson written in 1862; they continued to correspond until the very end of Dickinson’s life.
 At this time, Higginson was busy recruiting and training troops from Massachusetts for the War, but in November would accept an extraordinary commission: command of the First South Carolina regiment composed of freed slaves.
 Even though Dickinson’s letter indicates a lull in their correspondence, which began in April 1862, her exchanges with Higginson will prove to be crucial in Dickinson’s life.

 This week in 1862 saw the first extensive coverage of the Battle of Antietam, also called the Battle of Sharpsburg, which occurred on September 17, 1862.
 It was a decisive and deadly battle that would achieve the dubious distinction of being the bloodiest battle in US history.
 It also had the distinction of being one of the first battles to be extensively recorded by an emerging technology that would change the face of war journalism forever: photography.
 Matthew Brady sent two photographers to the battlefield who captured the battle’s horrifying aftermath.
 These images, as photographs and illustrations, circulated widely and contributed to a new, appalling recognition – reflected in the poetry of Emily Dickinson – of just how costly this fratricidal war was.
 For this post, we draw on work by Sarah Khatry, Dartmouth ’17, from an assignment she did for Ivy’s Dickinson seminar in Winter 2017.

 Progress of the War, page 1